lpireyn/mx/README.md

 $XDG_CONFIG_HOME defaults to '$HOME/.config'.
 FILE defaults to '.mx' in the current directory.

-mx does not execute a session if $TMUX is already set.

 Options:
   -l|--list        Lists the available mx sessions and exits -n|--no-attach   Do not attach the client to the tmux session